 This can make it pretty confusing to figure out how much exercise Rottweilers actually do need on a daily basis.

 In this article, we will break it down in general terms by age.
 Rottweilers, like all large dog breeds, grow up slowly.
-It can take a Rottweiler puppy 24 months or even longer to completely grow up and fill out to their full adult size.
+It can take a Rottweiler puppy 24 months or even longer to completely grow up and fill out to its full adult size.

 This is important to know because until the Rottweiler’s bones, ligaments, and muscles completely stop growing, the growth plates won’t solidify and fuse.
 This means that offering too much exercise too early can cause serious injury!